 A skilled human operator should also know the signs of a project that’s having problems.
 If the piece starts burning or shaking or if the tip jumps, there may be an issue with the design or the equipment.

 Both machines can create consistent results that you often can’t achieve by hand.
 Whether you need to make parts for a wooden chair or a gear for an aircraft, CNC machines can get it done.

 For cutting-edge custom machining, American Micro Industries creates custom-built parts for a wide variety of industries.
 We’ve made tiny parts for electronics, precise pieces for aerospace applications and much more.
 Other fields we’ve worked with include the military, automotive and medical industries.

-Many companies in these fields and others turn to AMI for more than just a part.
+Many companies in these fields and others trust AMI for more than just parts.
 They turn to us for unbeatable customer service.
-We will work with you to develop the part you need.
+We’ll work with you to develop the parts you need.
 From material selection to the manufacturing process, we can help you find the right approach for even the most unique applications.

 We’ve been working with custom components since 1995, and quality is one of our top priorities.
 We inspect each part thoroughly before we ship it out, and we strive to provide the best customer service we can.
-If you need a part machined via a CNC router or mill, don’t hesitate to reach out to an AMI representative.
-We can discuss the process and get started creating the custom parts you require for your application.
+If you need a part machined via a CNC router or mill, reach out to an AMI representative.
+We can discuss the process with you and get started creating the custom parts you require for your application.